 Year 10 Work Experience

 Every year, work experience is always very popular and this means that the favourite placements are usually taken early which is why we encourage students to sort out their placement as soon as possible.
 Many other schools in the area participate in work experience at the same time making competition for some placements quite fierce.

-Here at Wadebridge School we use work experience to enable students to improve their employability skills and to put the knowledge and skills they learn in Careers, PSHE and Citizenship into practice in a real workplace situation.
+Here at Wadebridge School we use work experience to enable students to improve their employability skills and to put the knowledge and skills they learn in Careers, PSHE and other lessons into practice in a real workplace situation.

 National guidelines state that work experience for young people must be based in England or Wales.
 Resources are not available in countries where education and employment laws differ from ours.